pandrr/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 textures holding your data to the bindings or locations.
 Once you've done that you tell the GPU to execute the function.

-Maybe a picture will help.
-Here is a *simplified* diagram of WebGPU setup to draw triangles by using a vertex shader and a fragment shader
+<a id="webgpu-draw-diagram"></a>Maybe a picture will help.
+Here is a *simplified* diagram of WebGPU setup to draw triangles
+by using a vertex shader and a fragment shader

 <div class="webgpu_center"><img src="resources/webgpu-draw-diagram.svg" style="width: 960px;"></div>